spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/02-eks.md

 sigs.k8s.io/cluster-api-provider-aws/cluster/[ClusterName] = owned
 </InfoBox>

-5. Configure the Node Pools
+5. Configure the Node Pools.

    * Configure one or more worker node pools.
 A single worker node will be configured by default.